harigopal/learn-reasonml-workshop/README.md

   1. Maybe introduce `|>` around Ex.
 4 or 5?
   2. Ex.
 6 says *The "_" pattern means "could be anything".*.
 Is that true?
 I thought `_` was just an unused binding ignored by the compiler.
   3. What's the *point* of Ex.
 12?
 Introducing *infinity* and *neg_infinity*?
 Could do more, maybe?
+  4. Did I miss the purpose of Ex.
+13?
+What did this teach me?